Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

-# Angular single-page application (SPA) calling .NET Core web API using Security Groups to implement Role-Based Access Control (RBAC)
+# An Angular single-page application (SPA) calling a protected Core web API and using Security Groups to implement Role-Based Access Control (RBAC)

  1. [Overview](#overview)
  1. [Scenario](#scenario)